huanghua1994/HiGP/docs/2-Advanced-usage-of-HiGP.md

 Currently, HiGP supports three commonly used kernels: Gaussian (RBF) kernel, Matern 3/2 kernel, and Matern 5/2 kernel.

-The Gaussian kernel has a kernel id of 1 in HiGP.
-It is defined as:
+In HiGP, the Gaussian kernel can be used by specifying `kernel_type=higp.GaussianKernel`.
+This kernel is defined as:

 ```math
 K_{\text{Gaussian}}(x, y; l) = \exp \left( - \frac{\|x - y\|_2^2}{2 l^2} \right).
 ```

-The Matern 3/2 kernel has a kernel id of 2 in HiGP.
-It is defined as:
+In HiGP, the Matern 3/2 kernel can be used by specifying `kernel_type=higp.Matern32Kernel`.
+This kernel is defined as:

 ```math
 K_{\text{Matern32}}(x, y; l) = \left(1 + \sqrt{3} \frac{\|x - y\|_2}{l} \right) \exp \left( - \sqrt{3} \frac{\|x - y\|_2}{l} \right).
 ```

-The Matern 5/2 kernel has a kernel id of 3 in HiGP.
-It is defined as:
+In HiGP, the Matern 5/2 kernel can be used by specifying `kernel_type=higp.Matern52Kernel`.
+This kernel is defined as:

 ```math
 K_{\text{Matern52}}(x, y; l) = \left(1 + \sqrt{5} \frac{\|x - y\|_2}{l} + \frac{5 \|x - y\|_2^2}{3 l^2} \right) \exp \left( - \sqrt{5} \frac{\|x - y\|_2}{l} \right).